hphelion/documentation/devplatform/devplatform_community_install.md

 #### Check Project Quotas {#database-quota}

-The Database Service will be installed into the **Admin**project of the Helion OpenStack overcloud.
-The **Admin** project must have sufficient quota available and unused resources for the service to use.
-To check existing quota availability, log-in to Horizon as the **admin** user and open the **Overview** panel under the **Compute** tab.
+The Database service will be installed into the **Admin**project of the Helion OpenStack overcloud.
+The **Admin** project must have sufficient quotas available for the service to use.
+To check existing quota availability, log in to Horizon as the **Admin** user and open the **Overview** panel under the **Compute** tab.

-For Community Edition, the Database service requires that the Admin project have the following quota available:
+For the Community edition, the Database service requires that the Admin project have the following quotas available:

 <table>
   <thead>